jcorioland/jcorioland.github.io/_posts/2021-05-31-building-cloud-native-platform-microsoft-azure.md

 * `az aks stop` will stop a running cluster
 * `az aks start` will start a stopped cluster

-Together will a scheduler system (a bash script with a CRON or a [scheduled pipeline in Azure DevOps](https://docs.microsoft.com/azure/devops/pipelines/process/scheduled-triggers?view=azure-devops&tabs=yaml), for example), you will be able to schedule when you want some AKS cluster to be stopped and when you want them to be started again.
+Together with a scheduler system (ex: a bash script with a CRON or a [scheduled pipeline in Azure DevOps](https://docs.microsoft.com/azure/devops/pipelines/process/scheduled-triggers?view=azure-devops&tabs=yaml), for example), you will be able to schedule when you want some AKS cluster to be stopped and when you want them to be started again.
+There is another well-documented example of [scheduling start/stop of AKS cluster using Logic Apps by Thomas Stringer](https://trstringer.com/schedule-aks-start-stop-automatically/).

 #### Azure Kubernetes Service - Spot Virtual Machines